stagesen/stage-senior-platform/HERO_IMAGES_UPLOAD_GUIDE.md

-# Hero Images Upload Guide
+# Hero Images Upload Guide - Authentic Candid Style

-This guide contains all generated hero images for your Stage Senior website pages.
-Follow the instructions below to upload these images through the `/admin` page.
+This guide contains all **authentic, candid-style** hero images for your Stage Senior website pages.
+These images have a casual, cell phone photography feel (0/10 cheese factor) showing real moments in assisted living, memory care, and independent living communities.

 ## How to Upload Hero Images